 Hatari was booed for brandishing a Palestine banner, while two of Madonna's dancers wore Palestinian and Israeli flags on their backs as they embraced.

 The It List is Yahoo’s weekly look at the best in pop culture, including movies, music, TV, streaming, games, books, podcasts and more.
-Here are our picks from Feb.
-18 to Feb.
-24, including the best deals we could find for each.
+Here are our picks for May 13 to 19, including the best deals we could find for each.

 CANNES, France (AP) — Elton John and his biopic "Rocketman" landed Thursday at the Cannes Film Festival, where the 72-year-old pop star came dressed in a tuxedo with "Rocket Man" emblazoned on the back and regaled attendees with an after-party performance on the beach.

 “My recollection was that it was a great day.
 It was maybe the most fun of the days, for me,” says Dylan of his onscreen instrument-shopping excursion with his late friend.

 Just a day after Mick Jagger posted a video clip of himself dancing strenuously, the Rolling Stones have announced rescheduled dates for their “No Filter” North American tour, which was postponed after the singer required heart surgery.
 All of the postponed shows have been rescheduled.
 The "No Filter" will now kick off — just two […]

 Rap producer, performer and social-media star DJ Khaled announced Wednesday that he, along with his co-writers and co-producers, have agreed to donate 100% of their future earnings for forthcoming collaboration “Higher” to Nipsey Hussle’s children.
 Just days before the Los Angeles rapper, born Ermias Davidson Asghedom, was shot on March 31, Hussle filmed a music […]